Leonard "Buddy" N. Thompson III Profile Photo

 people to the beauty and wonder of the mountains.
 Buddy enjoyed backcountry skiing in

-the Tetons until he deemed it too crowded two or three decades ago.
-He then
+the Tetons until he deemed it too crowded a few decades ago.
+He then discovered

-discovered skate skiing and never looked back.
-He is fondly remembered as a patient
+skate skiing and never looked back.
+He is fondly remembered as a kind and patient

 guide and mentor to many musicians and climbers in Jackson Hole and Teton Valley.